skelsec/msldap/README.md

 ## :triangular_flag_on_post: Sponsors

-If you like this project, consider sponsoring it on GitHub!
-[Sponsors](https://github.com/sponsors/skelsec/)
+If you like this project, consider purchasing licenses of [OctoPwn](https://octopwn.com/), our full pentesting suite that runs in your browser!
+For notifications on new builds/releases and other info, hop on to our [Discord](https://discord.gg/PM8utcNxMS)

 # msldap
 LDAP library for MS AD
 ![Documentation Status](https://user-images.githubusercontent.com/19204702/81515211-3761e880-9333-11ea-837f-bcbe2a67ee48.gif )

-## :triangular_flag_on_post: Sponsors
+## :triangular_flag_on_post: Runs in the browser

-If you want to sponsor this project, you can do it on GitHub now!
+This project, alongside with many other pentester tools runs in the browser with the power of OctoPwn!
+Check out the community version at [OctoPwn - Live](https://live.octopwn.com/)

 # Documentation
 [Awesome documentation here!](https://msldap.readthedocs.io/en/latest/)